 I am a writer and media consultant.
-With experience rooted in advocacy and political campaigns, I exercise my strengths as a communicator in order to amplify causes or candidates in need of a boost.
+With experience rooted in advocacy and political campaigns, I exercise my strengths as a communicator to identify client missions, help them build strong foundations, and grow their organization.

 A native of Fleming County, Kentucky, I currently hold the position of Assistant Director for Emerge Kentucky, a non-profit that recruits and trains Democratic women to run for office.
-For Emerge, I showcase candidate testimonies on social media, work to recruit new members across the state, as well as maintain and expand donor relations for the program.
+For Emerge, I manage our image on social media, recruit and train program participants, as well as maintain and expand donor relationships across the Commonwealth.

 Not my first political rodeo, I was personal assistant and call-time manager for Emerge KY graduate Elisabeth Jensen when she ran for the 6th Congressional district seat in 2014.
 Prior to that experience, while an undergraduate student at Transylvania University, I interned for Congressman Ben Chandler in Washington.

 After the Jensen campaign, I made the move to Washington, D.C. with aspirations to become a Jane-of-all-trades in communications and digital strategy.
 There, I began my Master of Arts degree at Georgetown University in Communication, Culture and Technology.
 Key accomplishments from that time in my life include: a graduate thesis on technology’s disruption of the journalism industry, and a fellowship with BBC Worldwide.
 Other unique experiences include interning for Picture Motion, a digital strategy firm for grassroots films, and canvassing for the Hillary for America campaign.